-FSP leader Olly Berry collaborated with colleagues at the University of Canberra to develop a new R software package “dartR” designed to ease the pain experienced by many when dealing with datasets up to three orders of magnitude larger than what was typical just a few years ago.
-A pre-print is available on the Molecular […]
+FSP leader Olly Berry collaborated with colleagues at the University of Canberra to develop a new R software package “dartR” designed to make it easier for researchers to analyse large population genomic datasets.
+In the past few years researchers have gone from analysing tens of genomic markers to tens of thousands.
+A pre-print is available […]

 Simon Jarman and colleagues have published a paper in Frontiers in Marine Science describing novel DNA meta-barcoding approaches to tracking the interactions between fishing fleets and iconic seabirds like albatrosses.
 Almost all of the world’s fisheries overlap spatially and temporally with foraging seabirds, with impacts that range from food supplementation (through scavenging behind vessels), to […]

-FSP scientist, Simon Jarman and colleagues have published a review on the use of DNA methylation to measure age in wild organisms in Frontiers in Genetics.
+FSP project leader for eDNA, Simon Jarman and colleagues have published a review on the use of DNA methylation to measure age in wild organisms in Frontiers in Genetics.
 DNA methylation (DNAm) is a mechanism for regulating gene expression in animals and levels are known to change with age.
-Recent studies have used DNAm changes as a biomarker […]
+Recent studies have used DNAm changes […]

 Andrew Bissett, Project Leader for ‘Microbes and healthy waterways’, contributed to a recent publication in Nature Ecology and Evolution that investigated the legacy of past climates on the current distribution of soil microbial communities.
 Soil bacteria are the most abundant and diverse organisms on Earth.
 They support multiple ecosystem functions including litter decomposition, nutrient cycling, […]